Lettuce Library based Redis Cluster Development vector

 template.setValueSerializer(new StringRedisSerializer());

-Generally, TCP settings are partially set by the client and mostly applied based on kernel parameters in the OS where the Application is running.
-The Netty Epoll library provides detailed TCP options to solve problems that cannot be solved with existing client TCP options.
-There was an issue with the existing Lettuce library where Failover did not work in case of Network failure in Read Replica, but it can be solved by applying TCP_USER_TIMEOUT in Epoll options.
+Generally, for TCP settings, the client configures only a few parameters while most are handled by the application.
+It is applied based on kernel parameters in the OS.
+The Netty Epoll library provides detailed TCP options.
+It provides a way to solve problems that cannot be addressed with the existing client TCP options.
+With the existing Lettuce library, failover does not work when there is a network outage on the read replica.
+There is an issue, which we resolve by applying TCP_USER_TIMEOUT in the Epoll options.

 |---|---|

-The Epoll library contains compiled files for each OS.
-Therefore, Classifier is It must be specified, and the Linux environment library has an SO file inside, which is used every time the Epoll option is called.
+The Epoll library includes compiled files for each OS.
+Therefore, the Classifier It must be specified, and the Linux environment library includes an SO file that is used whenever an Epoll option is invoked.

 <dependency>